xcsp3team/pycsp3/README.md

 By default, a file containing the XCSP3 instance is generated, unless you use the option:

 * ```-display```: displays the XCSP3 instance in the system standard output, instead of generating an XCSP3 file

-# Some Examples

-We succinctly introduce a few PyCSP3 models, showing how to compile them with different options.

 ## Example 1: in console mode